Generic Name: hydromorphone extended-release (HYE-droe-MOR-fone)

 Hydromorphone extended-release may cause severe and sometimes fatal breathing problems.
 The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.

 Be sure to swallow hydromorphone extended-release whole.
 Do NOT break, crush, cut, chew, or dissolve hydromorphone extended-release before swallowing it.
-Do NOT inject hydromorphone extended-release.
+Do NOT inject or snort hydromorphone extended-release.
 Doing any of these things could result in very serious side effects, including severe trouble breathing and death from overdose.

 Long-term use of hydromorphone extended-release during pregnancy may cause dependence in the unborn baby.
 This can lead to withdrawal in the newborn, which can be life-threatening.
 Discuss any questions or concerns with your doctor.

 Managing severe pain in certain patients.
 Hydromorphone extended-release is only for use when continuous (around-the-clock) treatment is needed for a long time.
 It is only for use when other pain treatments do not treat your pain well enough or you cannot take them.
 Hydromorphone extended-release should only be used by patients who have already been taking other narcotic pain medicine on a regular schedule and are tolerant to its effects.
 It is NOT for use right after surgery if you have not already been using narcotic pain medicines, if you need only occasional or as-needed pain relief, or if the pain is mild or is not expected to last for a long time.

 Hydromorphone extended-release is a narcotic (opioid) pain medicine.
 It works in the brain and nervous system to reduce pain.

 - you are allergic to any ingredient in hydromorphone extended-release or to sulfites